How a McKinsey alum volunteered her way to becoming the Chief of Staff at Khan Academy, and how she’s now trying to scale the non-profit

-This interview is with Jessica Yuen, the Chief of Staff at Khan Academy, the educational non-profit focused on providing a free world-class education for anyone anywhere, and was conducted and summarized by Andrew Chen.
-(Download the full audio recording of this interview here.)
+This interview is with Jessica Yuen, the Chief of Staff at Khan Academy, the educational non-profit focused on providing a free world-class education for anyone anywhere.
+(Download the audio recording of this interview.)

 Q. Tell us about your background.